ChroniclingAmericaQA: A Large-scale Question Answering Dataset based on Historical American Newspaper Pages: Methodology

 Preparing data for question generation is a crucial step in our methodology.
 The Chronicling America Collection, while being a rich source of digitized historical newspaper pages, provides raw, unprocessed text.
 This text is often noisy and contains numerous inaccuracies, as illustrated in Figure \ref{fig:example}.
 This noise and inaccuracy make the raw OCR text unsuitable for direct use in question generation.
 Several studies have shown that noisy OCR text negatively affects information retrieval and NLP tasks \cite{10.5555/3200334.3200364, 10.1007/978-3-030-45442-5_13}.

 To address this issue, we post-process the raw OCR text to enhance its quality, thereby making it more suitable for question generation.
 Post-processing OCR text is challenging, as demonstrated by several studies \cite{nguyen2021survey, jatowt2019deep}.
-Traditional methods for post-OCR error correction, such as statistical language modeling techniques \cite{alif2015ocr}, lexical approaches \cite{Strohmaier2003LexicalPO}, merging OCR outputs \cite{10.1145/1555400.1555437}, are inadequate for handling historical text due to the unique complexities associated with such data.
+Traditional methods for post-OCR error correction, such as statistical language modeling techniques \cite{afli2016ocr}, lexical approaches \cite{Strohmaier2003LexicalPO}, merging OCR outputs \cite{10.1145/1555400.1555437}, often fall short when dealing with historical texts due to the unique complexities associated with such data.

 However, various recent studies have shown utilizing Large Language Models (LLMs) can give promising results in correcting spelling and grammatical errors, especially by utilizing the GPT models \cite{yasunaga-etal-2021-lm,loem-etal-2023-exploring, penteado2023evaluating}.
 Considering these studies, we decide to leverage the capabilities of LLMs for OCR correction and opt for the GPT 3.5 Turbo\footnote{\url{https://platform.openai.com/docs/models/gpt-3-5-turbo}} model to correct the OCR text.